TobiasBg/WP-Table-Reloaded/readme.txt

 == Screenshots ==

-> #### Attention: WP-Table Reloaded is being replaced with TablePress!
+> #### Attention: WP-Table Reloaded has been replaced with TablePress!
-> If you are starting a new project, please do not use WP-Table Reloaded anymore!
-Instead, please use the [TablePress](http://wordpress.org/extend/plugins/tablepress/) plugin, which is the official and designated successor of WP-Table Reloaded.
+> Please do not install WP-Table Reloaded anymore!
+Instead, please use the [TablePress](http://wordpress.org/plugins/tablepress/) plugin, which is the official successor of WP-Table Reloaded.
-> For users of WP-Table Reloaded, no immediate action is necessary, but it is recommended that you [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress soon.
+> For users of WP-Table Reloaded, it is recommended to [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress.

 Screenshots are available on http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/ .

 == Installation ==

-> #### Attention: WP-Table Reloaded is being replaced with TablePress!
+> #### Attention: WP-Table Reloaded has been replaced with TablePress!
-> If you are starting a new project, please do not use WP-Table Reloaded anymore!
-Instead, please use the [TablePress](http://wordpress.org/extend/plugins/tablepress/) plugin, which is the official and designated successor of WP-Table Reloaded.
+> Please do not install WP-Table Reloaded anymore!
+Instead, please use the [TablePress](http://wordpress.org/plugins/tablepress/) plugin, which is the official successor of WP-Table Reloaded.
-> For users of WP-Table Reloaded, no immediate action is necessary, but it is recommended that you [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress soon.
+> For users of WP-Table Reloaded, it is recommended to [migrate](http://tablepress.org/migration-from-wp-table-reloaded/) to TablePress.

 The easiest way is through your WordPress Admin area.
 Go to the plugin section and search for "WP-Table Reloaded" in the WordPress Plugin Directory.
 Then you can click "Install" and the following steps will be done for you automatically.
 You just have to activate the plugin (step 5).